iweinacker/pp4-derhuaso/README.md

 All the following people, links, Youtube channels, and sites have helped me as a guidance for developing DerHuaso.
 I humbly thank everyone for their help, both directly and indirectly, or as an inspiration in the development of the code and its functionality.

-Special thanks to the CodeInstitute team, who without their help and guidance, this would not be possible.
+Special thanks to the Code Institute team, who without their help and guidance, this would not be possible.

 The links will be found below: